nrwl/workshop-nx-labs/rxjs/lab-2.md

 This ^ code works great to manage and control REST server queries.

-There is, however, a **bad practice** code implementation here.. and an actual super-subtle **race-condition** bug!
+There is, however, a **bad practice** code implementation here.. 😱 and an actual super-subtle **race-condition** bug 😜!
 Be prepared to discuss it!
 (Don't cheat and look ahead! 🤗)

 ### Code Snippets